crashb/jestercap/README.md

 * Automatically detects when the True Crown is collected, no need to manually sync at all
 * Doesn't count time while the game is paused, helping to prevent desyncs
 * Timer resets upon entering a new level
-* The `notification.wav` file can be replaced to an alert sound of your choosing
+* The `Resources/notification.wav` file can be replaced to an alert sound of your choosing

 ## Future Improvements
 * Ability to configure when the notification sound is played, or have multiple notification sounds